nsnam/ns-3-dev-git/src/antenna/doc/source/antenna-design.rst

 Derived classes must implement the following functions:

-* GetNumberOfElements: returns the number of antenna elements
+* GetNumElems: returns the number of antenna elements
 * GetElementLocation: returns the location of the antenna element with the specified index, normalized with respect to the wavelength
 * GetElementFieldPattern: returns the horizontal and vertical components of the antenna element field pattern at the specified direction.
 Same polarization (configurable) for all antenna elements of the array is considered.